The 10 Best Beginner Heroes for Dota 2

 6. Axe

-Similar to Tidehunter, the strength-hero Axe is a core hero in Dota 2 that has a lot of potential to turn the tides of the battle and tilt it towards his team’s favour with the use of a trusty Blink Dagger at the most opportune time.
+Similar to Tidehunter, the strength-hero Axe is a core hero in Dota 2 that has a lot of potential to turn the tides of the battle and tilt it towards his team’s favor with the use of a trusty Blink Dagger at the most opportune time.

 Because Axe is fairly tanky and has immense harass potential in the lane, with the ability to retreat and farm in the jungle if necessary, Axe has a lot of room for error.